usnistgov/ARIAC/docs/competition/orders.rst

     * :yaml:`'kitting'`: Only kitting is to be performed.
     * :yaml:`'assembly'`: Only assembly is to be performed.
     * :yaml:`'combined'`: Both kitting and assembly are to be performed.
-  * :yaml:`priority` (boolean): Each order has a priority.
+  * :yaml:`priority` (Boolean): Each order has a priority.
 When set to :yaml:`false` the order is a regular order and when set to :yaml:`true`, the order is of high priority.
   * :yaml:`announcement`: One of the 3 :ref:`CONDITIONS`.
   * Manufacturing task: Only one of the manufacturing tasks below must be provided: